rcrowley/fpf/README.md

 	0123456789012345678901234567890123456789  foo/0.0.0/foo-0.0.0.fpf

 The integrity of files within a package may be verified from the SHA1 sums maintained in the Git object store.
 The integrity of a complete FPF package may be verified by its SHA1 sum as compared to the SHA1 sum that appears in `index.txt`.
-The integrity of `index.txt` may be verified by the GPG signature in `index.txt.gpg`.  *Distribution of the GPG public key needed to verify this signature is still under consideration.*
+The integrity of `index.txt` may be verified by the GPG signature in `index.txt.gpg`.

+The GPG public keys necessary to perform this verification must be distributed ahead-of-time and are expected in the <code><em>prefix</em>/lib/fpf/keyring.gpg</code> keyring.

 Quirks
 ------